nodro7/angular-mydatepicker/README.md

 * If none of above => calendar opens to the month and year of current date

 Value of the __defaultMonth__ attribute can be:
   * [IMyDefaultMonth](https://github.com/kekeh/angular-mydatepicker/blob/master/projects/angular-mydatepicker/src/lib/interfaces/my-default-month.interface.ts) object.
 The value of __defMonth__ property can be a string which contain year number and month number separated by delimiter.
 The delimiter can be any special character.
-For example: __08-2016__ or __08/2016__.
+For example: __08-2019__ or __08/2019__.
   * a string which contain year number and month number separated by delimiter.
 The delimiter can be any special character.
-For example: __08-2016__ or __08/2016__.
+For example: __08-2019__ or __08/2019__.

+Example of the __defaultMonth__ attribute is [here](https://github.com/kekeh/angular-mydatepicker/wiki/defaultMonth-attribute).

 ## Functions